mvilucchio/mvilucchio.github.io/index.md

 I am lucky to be mentored by [Florent Krzakala](https://florentkrzakala.com/) and to share the lab with all the other [IdePHICS](https://www.epfl.ch/labs/idephics/) memebers.

-Outide of my research I spend most of my time climbing either small rocks, medium walls or big mountains.
+Outside of my research I spend most of my time climbing either small rocks, medium walls or big mountains.
 I also enjoy reading and listening to music.

 ### Research Interests